1890 Sunbeam Furnace Replacment w/ Thermo Pride Oil-Fired Furnace

 I told my customer that I could virtually rebuild the furnace, as I did plenty of that at Tenney.
 She hired me to do just that, which entailed replacing the oil filter to a micro style at the tank, the fuel line, oil burner with cad cell primary, all new wiring from the panel to the emergency switch, new chamber and insulating materials.
 A year had passed before she was ready for me to do my work and we took a second look at the whole system and decided that because the return duct was made of wood and partly concrete – a trench terminated under the furnace in the cement cellar floor which returned air from 1 wooden rectangular trunk and 1 24″ X 36″ floor grille.
 This return duct was unlined and rather disgusting with its 111 years of dirt, dust, children’s small toys that fit through the return grille, insect carcasses and whatever else started out as one thing and evolved over time into something unrecognizable.
 The decision was made to scrap the old in favor of new efficient equipment.

 The cast iron, steel and soldered tin supply ducts that I hauled to the scrap yard will undoubtedly be transformed into something with a far shorter lifespan in mind.
 The scrap will probably be shipped to China and return in the form of something sold back to us at Wal Mart or Home Depot.

-Now the new furnace, a Thermo-Pride OL11-105 Lowboy…and the crappy ductwork I bought from Air Purchases, Inc, in Manchester, NH.
+Now the new furnace, a Thermo-Pride OL11-105 Lowboy…and, unfortunately, crappy ductwork from China.